emilechabal/emilechabal.github.io/_pages/publications.md

 ## Essays and long-form writing

-For op-eds, blog posts and other media, go to (Press and media)[/talks.html]
+For op-eds, blog posts and other media, go to <a href="/pages/talks.html">Press and media <a/>.

 <ul>
   <li><a target="_blank" href="https://www.jacobinmag.com/2021/04/eric-hobsbawm-marxism-history-bibliography">'Uncovering the many Eric Hobsbawms'</a> (co-authored with Anne Perez) in <span style="font-style: italic;">Jacobin</span> (27 April 2021)</li>